CS229T/STATS231: Statistical Learning Theory

 - Scribe notes (5%):

 Because there is no textbook or set of readings that perfectly fits this course, you will be asked to scribe a note for a lecture in LaTeX.
 The course staff will select one note for each lecture and share it with other students.
+1% bonus credit will be given if your note is selected for posting.
 See this Google doc for the detailed guidelines.
 The scribe notes are due 2 days after the lecture (11pm Wed for Mon lecture, and Fri 11pm for Wed lecture).
 Please sign up here before Sept 29th and plan the time ahead.
 Extra credits will be given to the notes that are selected for posting.

 The scribe notes can be done in pairs.